Rocket-CDS/RocketPluginProjectTemplate/README.md

 Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"  (Download zip and extract)

-ou have 2 options to rename the template.
+You have 2 options to rename the template.
 "Auto Replace" or "Manually".

 ### Auto Replace
 Use https://github.com/Rocket-CDS/RenameProj